Ensures a consistent, coordinated and supportive approach to staff complaint resolution.

 10.1.3. have evidence of an alleged breach of procedural fairness.

 10.2.
-The Ombuds follows the RMIT Ombuds process.
+The Ombuds follows the RMIT Ombuds Procedure.

 10.3.
 The Ombuds cannot consider reviews from staff of RMIT partners or controlled entities.

 10.4.
-The Ombuds cannot consider reviews from students of RMIT Training.
+The Ombuds cannot consider reviews from RMIT Training English Worldwide students.

 10.5.
 The Ombuds cannot review: